$3D$-flows Generated by the Curl of a Vector Potential \& Maurer-Cartan Equations: Introduction

 The paper is organized into $5$ main sections.
 In the following one, we shall state some necessary background of $3D$ systems.
 Then, in Section \ref{Sec-Curl}, we shall focus on $3D$ systems admitting vector potentials.
 In Section \ref{Sec-SE}, we shall provide Maurer-Cartan $\mathfrak{sl}(2)$ algebra of one-forms.
-Referring to the classical duality, in Section \ref{Sec-DS}, it will be shown that $3D$ systems those admitting vector potentials are inducing the $\mathfrak{sl}(2)$ algebra of vector fields.
-Two illustrations will be provided in Section \ref{Sec-IL}.
-One is the Gulliot system and the other is the Darboux-Halphen system.
+Referring to the classical duality, in Section \ref{Sec-DS}, it will be shown that $3D$ systems admitting vector potentials are inducing the $\mathfrak{sl}(2)$ algebra of vector fields.
+Three examples will be provided in Section \ref{Sec-IL} including the Gulliot system, a system with a non-integrable potential, and the Darboux-Halphen system in symmetric polynomials.